nnennandukwe/GenAI-Dev-Onboarding-Starter-Kit/README.md

 - To demonstrate the integration of ChromaDB as a vector store.
 - To illustrate how to evaluate a RAG system using Ragas.
 - To offer a clear and reproducible setup for others to experiment with RAG systems.

+## Get Started with Google Colab workshop
+- Go to the [Gen AI Dev Starter Kit Colab](GenAI_Dev_Onboarding_Starter_Kit.ipynb) file to run the code and start building a RAG system!

 ## Project Structure
 ```